morefreeze/minnow/writeups/check1.md

 It should also close stream when the last substring is finish.

 Implementation Challenges:
 how can i figure out output.capacity?
-Reassembler store buffer_ only save at least campacity bytes, but how to know that? pass output of insert.
+Reassembler store buffer only save at least campacity bytes, but how to know that? pass output of insert. push_and_tidy_list push data to buffer_ list and use try_merge to tidy whole linked list, try_merge will try to merge continuous item into one as its description.

 Remaining Bugs:
 []